SS Buskø: Norwegian expedition

 By agreement with Denmark, Norway maintained several hunting, weather, and radio stations along the East Greenland coast, Myggbukta and Torgilsbu being the most important.
 After the German conquest of Norway, resupply of these stations became problematic because the Royal Navy treated all ships arriving from Norway as hostile.
 In 1940 season, Norway managed to send two relief vessels, Veslekari and Ringsel, to Greenland.
 Veslekari was seized by Britain.
 A Danish weather expedition brought by Furenak to Cape Biot was also seized.
 German intelligence (Abwehr) took an interest in these expeditions (Furenak) because of a need to obtain weather reports from Greenland for U-boat and bombing missions.

 In 1941, seven Norwegians remained on the coast, and Arctic-expansion proponents in Norway eager to reverse the 1933 Permanent Court of International Justice award of the area to Denmark seized on the hunters’ plight as an opportunity to outfit a new expedition.
 With the permission of Vidkun Quisling's government loyal to Germany, the 100-foot, 60-ton sealing vessel Buskø of Ålesund with a crew of ten was leased, and ten hunters and technicians hired.
-The expedition was led by Hallvard Devoll, an Arctic expert who had earlier led the Norwegian occupation of East Greenland, in 1931.
+The expedition was led by Hallvard Devold, an Arctic expert who had earlier led the Norwegian occupation of East Greenland, in 1931.

 Just before Buskø's departure on 29 August, German officers demanded that a Norwegian weather observer and telegraphist with German ties, Jacob Bradley, be taken aboard.
 This was allowed under protest.
 Bradley was deposited with his equipment at 7510N 2025W (Peters Bay, Ardencaple Fjord) on Hochstetter Foreland on 2 September 1941.
 He lodged with two other hunters in a hunting cabin and did not begin observations or radio broadcasts.